 Provide Clean Water – The influx of people to urban areas stretches the clean water supply.
 In an effort to minimise the risks associated with a lack of safe and sufficient water, Medair is helping to increase the water supply in urban areas.
 Medair also helps the most vulnerable households in these areas by providing water storage tanks or similar facilities so that households can store water more easily and are better able to cope with daily fluctuations in supply.

-Coordination of Humanitarian Aid – Medair is one of 16 international NGOs currently registered in Syria, and we coordinate with these NGOs and UN agencies, as well as with the Ministry of Health, the Ministry of Water Resources, and the Syrian Arab Red Crescent (SARC).
+Coordination of Humanitarian Aid – Medair is one of a limited number of international NGOs currently registered in Syria, and we coordinate with these NGOs and UN agencies, as well as with the Ministry of Health, the Ministry of Water Resources, the Ministry of Local Administration and the Syrian Arab Red Crescent (SARC).
 Medair staff undertake field visits in person to all potential sites to independently assess needs before a project location is confirmed, impartially prioritising the needs of the most vulnerable.
 Medair independently selects contractors for works or supplies and does regular on-site follow-up to monitor progress, maintaining direct oversight of the delivery of services that we support.